tariqajyusuf/fidesdocs/pages/fides/configuration/api_access_controls.md

 }
 ```

-Approvers have limited read but can manage Privacy Requests.
+This user will be given limited access to Fides but will be able to manage Privacy Requests:

 ### Changing passwords

-Share the username and password with applicable users in a secure way.
-They can login and then change their password:
+Share the username and password with users in a secure way.
+We recommend they login and change their password:

 `POST /user/{user_id}/reset-password`